AliceWickersham/data-explained-methods/README.md

 Please cite our Data Explained report:

 ```
 Wickersham, A. (2024).
 Data Explained: Ministry of Justice and Department for Education linked dataset - England.
+Available from: https://www.adruk.org/data-access/data-explained/
 ```